WolfSound/MidSide/README.md

 - - -

 It can be use for widening effects of an input stereo signal.
+It is useful also for mono signals.

 VST source code is provided for making the plug-in working under DAW software running on both Windows and Linux.